mic-andrew/Mykmicheals/README.md

 for app development i work with: ReactNative,Java and Django

-for Python Automation i work with : BeautifulSoup,Selenium Webdriver
+for Python Automation i work with : BeautifulSoup,Selenium Webdriver.